thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-cluster-install.md

   </tr>
 </table>

-Refer to your welcome letter from ThoughtSpot to find the link to download the release tarball.
-If you do not have a link, open a support ticket at [ThoughtSpot Support](https://support.thoughtspot.com) to request access to the release tarball.
+Refer to your welcome letter from ThoughtSpot to find the link to download the release bundle.
+If you do not have a link, open a support ticket at [ThoughtSpot Support](https://support.thoughtspot.com) to request access to the release bundle.

 {: id="cluster-step-1"}
 ### Step 1: Run the installer
-1. Copy the downloaded release tarball to `/home/admin` using the following command:
+1. Launch a [screen](https://linux.die.net/man/1/screen) session.
+Use screen to ensure that your installation does not stop if you lose network connectivity.
     ```
-    $ scp <release-number>.tar.gz admin@<hostname>:/home/admin/<file-name>
+    $ screen -S DEPLOYMENT
     ```

+1. Copy the downloaded release bundle to `/export/sdb1/TS_TASKS/install` using the following command:
+```
+    $ scp <release-number>.tar.gz admin@<hostname>:/export/sdb1/TS_TASKS/install/<file-name>
+```
 Note the following parameters:
 * `release-number` is the release number of your ThoughtSpot instance, such as 5.3, 6.0, and so on.
 * `hostname` is your specific hostname.
 * `file-name` is the name of the tarball file on your local computer.

+    {% include note.html content="You can use another secure copy method, if you prefer a method other than the <code>scp</code> command." %}

+2. Alternatively, use `tscli fileserver download-release` to download the release bundle.<br>
+You must [configure the fileserver]({{ site.baseurl }}/reference/tscli-command-ref.html#tscli-fileserver) by running `tscli fileserver configure` before you can download the release.<br>
+    ```
+    $ tscli fileserver download-release <release-number> --user <username> --out <release-location>
+    ```
+Note the following parameters:
+* `release-number` is the release number of your ThoughtSpot instance, such as 5.3, 5.3.1, 6.0, and so on.
+* `username` is the username for the fileserver that you set up earlier, when configuring the fileserver.
+* `release-location` is the location path of the release bundle on your local machine.
+For example, `/export/sdb1/TS_TASKS/install/6.0.tar.gz`.

+3. Verify the checksum to ensure you have the correct release.<br>
+Run `md5sum -c <release-number>.tar.gz.MD5checksum`.
+    ```
+    $ md5sum -c <release-number>.tar.gz.MD5checksum
+    ```

+    Your output says `ok` if you have the correct release.

 2. Create the cluster.<br>
 Run `tscli cluster create` to create the cluster.